benjGam/Response-Normalizer/README.md

 Also, package provides many decorators, here's a list:

-- `CustomResponseMessage(message)`: This decorator has to be applied on top of handler declaration.
+- `CustomResponseMessage(message)`: This decorator has to be applied above handler declaration.
     <details>
     <summary>Code</summary>